HawraaYounes/article-search-app/README.md

 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the app.

+## Deployed Version

+A deployed version of the app is available at [https://article-search-app.vercel.app/](https://article-search-app.vercel.app/).

 ## Contact

 Feel free to reach out if you have any questions or suggestions regarding the project: